-- bb.
-Year-of-Expenditure Dollars: Dollar sums that account for inflation to reflect expected purchasing power in the year in which the expenditure will be made, based on reasonable financial principles and information. - 3.
-SUMMARY OF PRODUCT RESPONSIBILITIES Table 1 shows the different products covered by this Agreement and each agency's level of responsibility for each product (see definition of responsible above).
-The lead agency holds overall responsibility for the product and the other agencies assist by cooperating, communicating, and sharing information necessary to complete and maintain the product.
-Each of these products has one lead agency and the other two (2) are partners in completion of the product by cooperating and providing support and information as needed.
+- All Parties agree to cooperatively develop and share information related to the development of the Products and Processes that support the MTP, the TIP, and the development of the annual listing of obligated Projects, and other transportation-related Processes, tools, and administrative products. - 2.
+Exhibit A, Table 1 shows the Plans, Programs, Tools, and Administrative Products covered by this Agreement and each Party's level of responsibility for each product.
+The lead Party holds overall responsibility for the product and the other Parties assist by cooperating, communicating, and sharing information necessary to complete and maintain the product.
+Each of these Products has one or more lead Party and the others are partners in completion of the Products by cooperating and providing support and information as needed.

-Table 1
+EXHIBIT A Table 1